kenhorlador/trj-healthcare-assistant-landingpage/README.md

-# Trojan Healthcare Assistant Frontend Website
+# Trojan Digital Healthcare Assistant Landing Page
-A simple frontend website acts as a digital healthcare assistant.
-The project utilizes HTML5, CSS3, and SCSS.
+A simple landing page that acts as a digital healthcare assistant.
+> The project utilizes HTML5, CSS3, and SCSS.

 You can clone the reposity using ->
 ```bash